Women and Gender Studies Overview

 Curriculum Summary and Guide

-The Women and Gender studies curriculum is built upon a shared commitment to the principles of educational excellence and educational opportunity.
-It is structured to ensure that students are exposed to the sophisticated body of knowledge that now defines women and gender studies as a discipline, while allowing students the opportunity to develop skills in research, writing, and analysis.
+The Women and Gender Studies curriculum is built upon a shared commitment to the principles of educational excellence and educational opportunity.
+It is structured to ensure that students encounter the interdisciplinary fields and approaches that characterize Women and Gender Studies.
+Students develop skills in research, writing and analysis as they progress through the curriculum.
 Consequently, there are prerequisites for upper-division courses.
 The first-year student is encouraged to complete Core curriculum requirements, including Introduction to Women and Gender Studies (WGS 101 or EYE 109) and College Writing (ENG 100).
-In the second year, students should take Women, Knowledge, and Power (WGS 201), followed by Contemporary Feminist Theories (WGS 390) and Politics of Difference (WGS 380).
+In the second year, students should take Rethinking Gender and Culture (WGS 201), followed by Contemporary Feminist Theories (WGS 390) and Politics of Difference (WGS 380).
 Students who minor in another discipline should also begin the suggested sequence in that year.
-Third-year schedules should include at least two women and gender-studies-sponsored topics courses, drawn from two of our four subject areas.
-Thus a student might take WGS 335 Topics in Gender and Science, Technology, and Health I, in the fall, and WGS 465 Topics in Women, Gender, and Institutions III, in the spring.
+Third-year schedules should include at least two Women and Gender Studies topics courses, drawn from two of our four subject areas.
 Fourth-year students are required to take the Capstone Experience in Women and Gender Studies (WGS 490) and select either the internship or thesis option.
 These courses offer advanced experience in feminist theories, research, and practice, while allowing students to pursue their own interests under careful guidance.
-Students should be aware that while any course offered under these "topics" will address the general goal outlined in the catalog, the specific content of the topics courses will change from semester to semester.
-Course descriptions will therefore be published and distributed during the preregistration period.

 To graduate from this program, the student must have: